Knime Date Difference Calculator

 How To Read and Automate any RSS with Knime

-In our example, with the RSS feed of our blog, you will be able to see our blog posts with their link and creation date at anytime you run it.
-So you will not miss any content created.
+In our example, we will utilize the RSS feed of our blog.
+By following this guide, you will be able to view our blog posts along with their links and creation dates every time you run the workflow.
+This way, you won’t miss any of the valuable content we publish!

 https://bifiblogs.blogspot.com/feeds/posts/default